 - Radiofrequency Ablation “Cool RF” for arthritic hip and knee pain

 Who’s on the pain center staff?

-Our pain management physicians, nurses, psychologists, physical therapists, pharmacists, and other health care professionals are dedicated to helping you find relief.
+Our pain management team consists of physicians, NPs, nurses, and other health care professionals.
+Each member is dedicated to helping you find relief.
 Our registered nursing staff is expert in the skilled and compassionate care of those in chronic and acute pain.